-Seminars are scheduled to take place on Thursdays, 1pm-3pm.
-Rooms TBC
+Unless stated otherwise, seminars are scheduled to take place on Thursdays, 2-4pm in room SO.19.

-The history of consumption is the history of all the things that are part of our daily lives -- the things we desire, buy, wear, eat, drink, discard -- and about the ways in which the things we consume shape our lives.
-It is as much part of our daily lives today as it was part of every period in the past; and as much about the worlds we inhabit locally as about distant worlds.
-The history of consumption is also about the ways in which patterns of consumption connect the past and the present, and the local and the global.
-Each of the themes we have selected (see the syllabus for details, but they include Consumption and Consumer Revolutions, the Problem of Shopping, the Cultural Lives of Things, Fashion and Taste, Food and Food Cultures, Drugs and Stimulants) can be studies as part of different times and places.
+The history of consumption is the history of all the things that are part of our daily lives -- the things we desire, buy, wear, eat, drink, discard -- and of the ways in which the things we consume shape our lives.
+Consumption is today part of our daily life; this module explores the historical roots of modern consumption practices.
+It considers the interconnections between the places we, and people in the past, inhabit locally, and more distant worlds.
+This history of consumption explores the ways in which patterns of consumption connect the past and the present, and the local and the global.
+Themes we will cover--consumer revolutions, shopping, the cultural lives of things, fashion, food, etc.--can be studied in different historical contexts and geographies.
+The module is thus wide-ranging in terms of its chronology and geography, and aims to introduce you to a number of important historiographical debates.

-Demonstrate an understanding of a longer chronological and broader geographic understanding of consumption as a thematic field of historical expertise.
+An understanding of a longer chronological and broader geographic history of consumption as a thematic field of historical expertise.

-A conceptual and practical understanding of the skills of an historian of consumption;
+A conceptual and practical understanding of the skills used by a historian of consumption;

-The ability to formulate and achieve a piece of critical and reflective historiographical writing;
+Improved ability to formulate and complete a piece of critical and reflective historiographical writing;

 - Consumption and the Cold War (Susan Carruthers)